kirebyte/code-marauder/README.md

 - [ ] Write `Makefile` for build/install automation
 - [ ] Create `Dockerfile` for containerized usage
 - [ ] Add simple web viewer for the output file (static HTML)

+# Donating 💜

+Do you like my work?
+Please consider [buying me a coffee](https://buymeacoffee.com/kirebyte)